aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ![](pictures/style_tab.png)

-**Note** Anything that will be present in the output files (e.g. bullets, text, h2, etc.) needs to be defined in the *word_template.docx* file.
+**Note:** Anything that will be present in the output files (e.g. bullets, text, h2, etc.) needs to be defined in the *word_template.docx* file.
 For example, if the input doc has 4 levels of bullets, but the template file only has up to level 3 (as shown in the picture above), you would need to add Bullet List 4 (or Number List 4) to the template file.

 Once you have updated the *word_template.docx* to your liking, **upload it to the *docstandardizationstack-inputbucket* created by CloudFormation**.
 If you do not want to make any changes, upload this document to the input S3 bucket as-is.
 Your output documents will follow the formatting specified in *word_template.docx*, regardless of the input format.
 For example, if your original document has H1 text in black, bold letters but *word_template.docx* specifies that H1 text should be blue and italic, the output doc will have H1 text in blue and italic.